apache/airflow/UPDATING.md

  To obtain pylint compatibility the `filter` argument in `GCPTransferServiceHook.list_transfer_job` and `GCPTransferServiceHook.list_transfer_operations` has been renamed to `request_filter`.

-#### Removal of Mesos Executor

-The Mesos Executor is removed from the code base as it was not widely used and not maintained.
-[Mailing List Discussion on deleting it](https://lists.apache.org/thread.html/daa9500026b820c6aaadeffd66166eae558282778091ebbc68819fb7@%3Cdev.airflow.apache.org%3E).

 #### Increase standard Dataproc disk sizes

 It is highly recommended to have 1TB+ disk size for Dataproc to have sufficient throughput: